skyoon1109/Solar-plant-cable-routing-optimization/README.md

 (6): Constraint ensuring no outgoing cables from junction boxes
 (7): Constraint allowing only one junction box to be selected
 (8): Constraint linking variables for PVA-to-Inverter connections; ensures cables can only connect to selected junction boxes

+# 3️⃣CCW Algorithm and Lazy Constraints(To prevent crossings)
+- CCW (Counter-Clock-Wise) algorithm prevents cable crossing by determining the orientation of three points
+- Function calculates whether points are arranged clockwise, counter-clockwise, or collinear
+- CrossingCheck function uses CCW to determine if two line segments intersect
+- GetCrossingPair function identifies all crossing cable segments in the solution
+- NoCrossingCallback function dynamically adds constraints during optimization to prevent crossings
+- Uses "lazy constraints" to ensure selected cable segments don't cross each other
+- Algorithm terminates when no more crossing segments are detected during optimization